pololu/a-star/libraries/AStar32U4Prime/README.md

 * display information on the LCD
 * play sounds and music on the buzzer
 * read the battery voltage level
-* control all three user LEDs
+* control the three user LEDs
-* use the three pushbuttons
+* use the three user pushbuttons

 ## Installing the library